sailfishos/docs.sailfishos.org/Support/Help_Articles/Battery_Lifetime/README.md

 * If it relates to a phone process, see if you can investigate the app it could be related to, or whether a simple reboot would solve the situation.
 * A [**device reset**](/Support/Help_Articles/Factory_Reset/). is often the best way to determine whether the software is causing the increased drain of the battery.
 Resetting your device is likely to have positive implications on the battery life.

-## Controlling the Android™ App Support
+## Controlling the Android™ AppSupport
-The purpose of **stopping** or **starting** the Android App Support is to see whether it is a process related to an Android application that is causing the battery drain because it is stuck or simply power-hungry.
+The purpose of **stopping** or **starting** the Android AppSupport is to see whether it is a process related to an Android application that is causing the battery drain because it is stuck or simply power-hungry.

 <div class="flex-images" markdown="1">